Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication

-With the growing success and popularity of deep learning (DL) in various wireless communication applications \cite{mao2018deep}, many emerging task-oriented communication systems have adopted DL approaches to encode task-relevant information to improve task performance and efficiency of the communication system\cite{shao2021learning, bourtsoulatze2019deep, xie2023robust}.
-Nevertheless, most proposed schemes do not focus quantifying or benchmarking the amount of information that the encoded features retain about the input, primarily due to the computational difficulty of estimating mutual information and the lack of a unified methodology that provides fair and reproducible results.
-This omission is critical, as understanding the mutual information is key to developing systems with improved bandwidth and latency.
-Moreover, there has been little emphasis on explicitly discarding task-irrelevant information, often leading to a trade-off between task performance and information compression.
+With the growing success and popularity of deep learning (DL) in various wireless communication applications \cite{mao2018deep, erak2023accelerating}, many emerging task-oriented communication systems have adopted DL approaches to encode task-relevant information to improve task performance and efficiency of the communication system \cite{shao2021learning, bourtsoulatze2019deep, xie2023robust}.
+Nevertheless, most proposed schemes do not focus on quantifying or benchmarking the amount of information that the encoded features retain about the input, primarily due to the computational difficulty of estimating mutual information and the lack of a unified methodology that provides fair and reproducible results.
+This omission is critical, particularly in IoT and edge computing scenarios, where understanding how much information is kept and whether it is necessary or private has direct implications on trustworthiness, data security, and system interpretability.

 Furthermore, most current approaches rely on maximizing mutual information between the encoded features and the target using variational approximations based on the cross-entropy loss \cite{alemi2017deep, shao2021learning, xie2023robust}.
 However, deriving a maximization for the mutual information between the encoded feature vector and the targets based on contrastive learning \cite{oord2018representation} remains unexplored for task-oriented communication systems.